Hermes-Relay CLI Experimental

 |---|---|---|

-| Server-deployed Hermes + Hermes-Relay desktop CLI | Multiple devices, shared sessions, GPU on a different box, model API keys you don't want spread across machines. | Compute, models, secrets, sessions, memory all live on the Hermes host.
+| Hermes on its own host + Hermes-Relay CLI | Multiple devices, shared sessions, GPU on a different box, model API keys you don't want spread across machines. | Compute, models, secrets, sessions, memory all live on the Hermes host.
 The CLI is a thin client.
-Pair from laptop, desktop, work box — same agent, shared state. |
+Pair from laptop, desktop, work box, headless server — same agent, shared state. |

 | Native local Hermes install | Single machine, willing to manage Python venv + model API keys yourself, no cross-device session continuity needed. | Everything on your laptop.
 Model API calls go directly from your machine.
 No relay involved. |